cristiandaniele/ftp-statemodel-learner/README.md

 ![alt text](./learnedModel.png "State model")
 *Light FTP state model*
 ## Cleaning the state model
-If you want to merge all the clouds into a single edge labelet with **"others/{list of response codes}"**, you can run the script simplify_model.py
+If you want to merge all the clouds into a single edge labelled with **"others/{list of response codes}"**, you can run the script simplify_model.py
 > python3 simplify_model.py <input_file> <output_file>

 to obtain something like this: